airbytehq/airbyte/airbyte-integrations/connectors/source-appsflyer-singer/README.md

 # Source Appsflyer Singer

 This is the repository for the Appsflyer source connector, based on a Singer tap.
-For information about how to use this connector within Airbyte, see [the User Documentation](https://docs.airbyte.io/integrations/sources/appsflyer).

 ## Local development